 Restoring Gun Rights In North Carolina

-The consequences of a felony conviction do not end when you are released from prison.
-Your record follows you and interferes with your life in many ways, including preventing you from owning a gun or ammunition.
-The ability to carry a firearm is a very important freedom to many North Carolinians and being prevented from doing so because of your criminal history can be difficult to accept.
+The consequences of a felony conviction do not end when you are out of prison.
+Your record follows you and interferes with your life in many ways.
+Such as preventing you from owning a gun or ammunition.
+Having a criminal record can prevent you from carrying a firearm, which is a very important freedom in North Carolina.

-Fortunately, your right to own a gun could be restored, depending on your particular circumstances.
-At my Greenville law firm, the Law Offices of Keith A. Williams, I proudly represent people who have state felony convictions in their pasts but who have turned themselves around and now wish for the right to carry a firearm.
-My clients include people throughout North Carolina.
+In some cases, you may be able to regain your right to own a gun.
+With the Law Offices of Keith A. Williams in Greenville, I represent people who have had state felony convictions in the past.
+They have since turned their lives around and now wish to carry firearms.
+My clients include people throughout the state of North Carolina.

 Ways To Restore Firearms Rights

 The facts about restoring gun rights are some of the key things to know regarding gun law.
-This is an area of law full of misinformation, so obtaining accurate advice from an experienced Greenville attorney such as myself is your best choice.
-As your lawyer, there are three possible ways that I could have your gun rights restored if you have a North Carolina felony conviction on your record:
+A Greenville attorney like myself can offer accurate advice, as this is an area of law full of misinformation.
+There are three ways that I can help you regain your gun rights if you have a North Carolina felony conviction:

 - If you do not qualify for expunction, I may still be able to restore your right to own a gun, even though the conviction will stay on your record.
 We can apply for restoration of rights 20 years after the end of your active sentence or the end of your probation.
 You may be eligible for restoration even if you have other marks on your record.

 - If numbers one and two are unavailable to you, it may be possible to file a lawsuit asking for your gun rights to be restored.
-The argument would be that the gun ban, as applied to you, is unconstitutional because you otherwise have followed the law and have a stable, established record of providing for your family and making a positive contribution to your community.
-It is an expensive option, but it may be worth pursuing if you have an old, nonviolent felony conviction with a general history of law-abiding conduct since the felony conviction but do not qualify for any other relief.
-This has been done repeatedly in North Carolina.
+We could argue that as applied to you, the gun ban would be unconstitutional since you have otherwise followed the law, provided for your family, and contributed to your community.
+While costly, it may be worth pursuing if you have an old, nonviolent felony conviction with a history of law-abiding conduct since the felony conviction but do not qualify for any other relief.
+Many North Carolinians have utilized this option.

 Limitations On Restoring Gun Rights In North Carolina

 Not all convicted felons are eligible for restoration of their gun rights.
-You cannot obtain gun rights if:
+You cannot get gun rights if:

-- You were convicted of a state felony in a state other than North Carolina
+- You have a state felony in a state other than North Carolina

 Contact An Eastern North Carolina Attorney For A Free Consultation